nickolashkraus/architect-io/README.md

 ## Problem 1

 Create a function.
 Takes in a string.
-Returns true if there are duplicate characters in the string otherwise return false.
+Returns true if there are duplicate characters in the string otherwise returns false.

 **Solution**